Phone Number Tracing: An Introduction

 Phone number tracing, also referred to as a reverse phone lookup, can be very useful when you receive an unknown call.
 If you've received a call or text from a mysterious number, you might wonder if it's that job you applied for last week, a friend or family member whose number has changed, or maybe it's just an annoying, and potentially dangerous, phone scam.

-Phone number tracing is useful when you need to know whether or not you should respond to a mystery call or text, and how to respond to it.
-If it's a job opportunity, a client, or a customer calling you, you don't want to sound unprofessional.
-On the other hand if it's an automated message, a telemarketer, or a phone scammer, we're pretty sure you'd just rather not answer.
+Phone number tracing is useful when you need to know whether or not you should respond to a mystery call or text message, and how to respond to it.
+If it's a job opportunity, client, or a customer calling, you don't want to sound unprofessional.
+On the other hand, if the incoming call is from an unknown caller, an automated message, a harassing telemarketer, or a phone scammer, we're pretty sure you'd just rather not answer.
 This is where phone number tracing comes in handy.

-You can run a phone number trace on any number that's unknown to you to find out who is behind the call or text.
-In CallerSmart's community phone book we have hundreds of millions of up-to-date U.S. phone numbers that you can search for more information.
+You can run a phone number trace on any unknown number to find out who is behind the call or text.
+It applies to home phones (landlines) and mobile phones.
+In CallerSmart's community phone book we have hundreds of millions of up-to-date phone numbers in the United States that you can search for more information.
+This is similar to using white pages for tracking a phone's location including area code.
+Knowing the phone number location via Google maps or other GPS tracking software can be valuable when the call or text message is related to a scam.

 Yes.
-Our community phone book has over 600 million U.S. phone numbers from all of the 50 states.
+Our community phone book has over 600 million phone numbers from the United States and all countries in the North American Numbering Plan Administrator (NANPA).
 We've compiled dozens of the best public and private data sources for phone book listings and combined all that data with a community of users who compete to make sure the listings are accurate, useful, and comprehensive.
 We have free, up-to-date results available for millions of numbers in our phone book, and we also offer the option to search private databases for more information.

 Our phone book provides caller ID name information, also referred to as CNAM, iPhones do not display this information.
 This is part of the inspiration behind CallerSmart, we wanted to solve this problem and help our users stay safe from unknown and annoying calls.

-Caller ID (CID) is a service that allows a caller's information, such as their number, to be transmitted to the receiver's phone equipment.
+Caller ID (CID) is a service that allows a caller's information, such as the phone number location on a landline or cell phone to be transmitted to the receiver's phone equipment.
 When a phone call is received, a display will show the phone number, and if available the caller's name, on the receiver's phone.
 Most voice over Internet Protocol (VoIP) applications provide CID and CNAM information.
-The phone carrier of the caller is the responsible party for sending the phone number from where the call originates.
+The phone carrier of the caller is the responsible party for sending the phone number location from where the call originates.
+This takes place in real time.

 A CNAM dip is the action taken to look up the name from the Caller ID of the received phone call.
-The carrier of the call recipient will "dip" into a CNAM database in order to attach a name to the caller.
+The carrier of the call recipient will "dip" into a CNAM database in order to attach a name to the caller, even if it's an unknown caller.

 CID combined with CNAM information will contain the caller's phone number and name.
 Once the phone call starts its process, the data is then transferred through a modem.
 This information allows customers to avert unwanted calls from solicitors while ensuring that an important call is never missed.
 Having the information is also useful when blocking non-essential phone calls.